the method

 Defense in depth

-Three more mechanisms back the seam:
+Three checks back up that seam:

 The same posture, extended